Tejaswini Khedkar

 Understanding the users

-• Why we conducted user interviews?
+• Why did I conduct user interviews?

 • Learnings